sidebar hamburger menu

 Standard OS kernels are required in most cases unless the custom kernel is supported.

-Make sure you have environment settings for proxy setup, and everything else will be the same as if the servers were directly connected to the Internet:
+Make sure you have environment settings for your proxy setup, and everything else will be the same as if the servers were directly connected to the Internet:

 # export http_proxy=http://proxy.domain.com:port